-Barbara first grew up on a large cattle ranch in Montana.
-From there, she lived in a variety of surroundings; from large cities to Native American Reservations in Montana - and at times overseas due to her military career.
-She loves to be able to use her diversity of experiences of places and types of people to have a better understanding of especially marginalized populations and the particular struggles they encounter and have to overcome.
-Every person and family are unique, but at times understanding cultural differences, particular historical and family trauma patterns, can be very beneficial in therapy.
+Barb grew up as a young girl on a cattle ranch in Montana.
+Throughout her teens and her adulthood, she inhabited a wide variety of surroundings, from large cities across the U.S. to Native American reservations in Montana, and at times overseas due to her military career.
+Barb is grateful to be able to use her wealth of experiences to have a better understanding of marginalized populations and the struggles they encounter and have to overcome.
+Every person and family are unique, and learning about each individual's cultural differences and historical and family trauma patterns can be very beneficial in therapy.